rmsairlock/Process-Hallowing/README.md

 Write-Host "[!]
 Identity Breach Successful on PID $($Victim.Id)" -ForegroundColor Green
 ```
+## The Kernel Sentinel: HallowAirlock.sys
+To validate my research, I developed a custom kernel-mode driver, `HallowAirlock.sys`.
+The goal was not to assist the attack, but to provide a "God View" of the VM's memory and process state that user-mode security tools often miss.

+By sitting in Ring 0, `HallowAirlock.sys` allowed me to monitor the lifecycle of the hallow from the inside out, ensuring I could verify exactly when and where the "Stain" was being applied.

+### 1. Monitoring the Handover
+The driver uses **PsSetCreateThreadNotifyRoutine**.
+This allows it to see every new thread born in the system.
+While an EDR might see a legitimate process like `cmd.exe` running, `HallowAirlock.sys` flags the thread the moment it starts at a suspicious, exported API like `WinExec` instead of a standard entry point.

+### 2. Validating the "Stain"
+Using the driver, I can perform a deep dive into the **EPROCESS** structure of the victim.
+By walking the Virtual Address Descriptor (VAD) tree, the driver can identify memory regions that have been modified to be executable but are not backed by a signed file on disk.

 ## Forensic Investigation: Proving the Breach
-To verify the success of the injection, I used a combination of Process Hacker and WinDbg to uncover the "Forensic Fingerprint" left behind.
+To verify the success of the injection, I used HallowAirlock.sys telemetry alongside Process Hacker and WinDbg to uncover the "Forensic Fingerprint" left behind by the hijacking.

 ### 1. The Thread "Ghost" (Process Hacker)
 While monitoring the **Threads** tab in Process Hacker, I caught the exact moment of the handover.
 A new thread appeared that did not belong to the original process logic.